WalterMaroney/Cosmos.Cms/Documentation/DevelopingWithCosmos.md

 As of this writing, the Editor repository  has just over 100 unit tests contained in three projects.
 These are designed to be run from Visual Studio.
 Any [edition (including the free Community Edition)](https://visualstudio.microsoft.com/vs/compare/) will work.
 As of this writing, we are using Visual Studio Enterprise, version 16.11.2.

-You will also need access to database, Redis cache, blob storage, web application services in Azure and Amazon Web Services.
+You will also need access to database,blob storage, web application services in Azure and Amazon Web Services.
 You will also need CDN and SendGrid resources from Microsoft Azure, and, an Akamai developer account.

 ### Secrets Files